PatSunter/credo/credo/refactorNotes/performanceProvRecording.rst

 TODO next:

+* BUG: fix the jobMetaInfo writing to XML, so that hte MPI part isn't separated from the parent class part (need to think about XML design here)
 * Add an API for saving performance info to the ModelResult JobMetaInfo;
 * Really, the jobMetaInfo should be saved into the modelResult
   * And separate the jobMetaInfo from necessary "jobHandle" to be passed